-UK rejoins EU research scheme Horizon
+UK rejoins EU science research scheme Horizon

 Associate membership had been agreed as part of the withdrawal agreement when the UK formally left the EU in 2020.

-However, the UK has been excluded from the scheme for the past three years because of a disagreement over the Northern Ireland protocol.
+However, the UK has been excluded from the scheme for the past three years because of a disagreement over the Northern Ireland Protocol.

 Prime Minister Rishi Sunak said: "With a wealth of expertise and experience to bring to the global stage, we have delivered a deal that enables UK scientists to confidently take part in the world's largest research collaboration programme."